k-box/k-box/docs/user/help.md

 # Help

+The K-Box contributors maintain an help section in the [Open Source project](https://github.com/k-box/k-box/tree/master/docs).
+Each K-Box have a short _help_ section reachable through the navigation menu in the footer.

-You can always get in touch with the remote support team if you encounter a bug or an issue.
-Just send a request to support@klink.asia or leave a comment on https://klink.uservoice.com/.
+You can always get in touch with the community if you encounter a bug or an problem by posting an [issue on GitHub](https://github.com/k-box/k-box/issues).

-## K-Box help section

-Documentation is available at any time.
-If you have a doubt about a feature, you can access the Help section by simply clicking on the *Help* link at the bottom right corner of any K-Box page.
+> If the K-Box is hosted by an organization you might be able to have a contact with a dedicated support team.
+Check the contact page published on the K-Box.